akk988/azure_webapp_iot02/README.md

 ## setup
 In an azure resource group, create iot hub. then register a device in the iot hub. the device will be used to receive data from a physical/simulated iot device (e.g. raspberry pi).
 Run your raspberry pi to send data to azure (to the registred device).
 For consuming the data (e.g. visualizing the data) a consumer group should be added to the iot hub.
 An application for visualizing the data is needed.
+The open source project "web-app-node-iot-hub-data-visualization" from azure-samples on github can be used.

 ## Browser compatiblity